lalicia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 14: May 8, 2022
+**Today's Progress**: Day 14 of SoC Bootcamp, weekend yo

+**Thoughts on the day at bootcamp:**
+- No bootcamp, but worked on weekend recap tasks bonus bonus bonus, ft.
+CSS

+**Thoughts on the 'coding':**
+- Another proud of myself moment.
+CSS was becomming a bit of a bogeyman for me, but you know what?
+I ate that frog.
+I worked through the Flexboc Froggy game, and then I sat and worked with CSS on a couple of the weekend recap tasks
+- I know have a prettily obnoxious cat pic generator which I love and keep going back to click, as well as a priority list maker with what I think is pretty nice styling actually...
+I mean, it's got an obnoxious flare because that's how I roll, but it's elevated-obnoxious, yo

+**Link to CSS challenge:** https://flexboxfroggy.com/

 ### Day 13: May 7, 2022
 **Today's Progress**: Day 13 of SoC Bootcamp, weekend yo